Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Better to address the point directly, without the commentary.

 Many of the hurtful clichés in common use became famous from popular films or TV shows, or because a famous person used them.
 Watch for these; notice how fast the new ones propagate.
 Ask yourself how appropriate such clichés are in the work environment.
 Is there not a better way to connect with your colleagues?
-First in this series Go to top Top Next issue: Problem Defining and Problem Solving Next Issue
+Hurtful Clichés: I First issue in this series Go to top Top Next issue: Problem Defining and Problem Solving Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!